Fulfilling the Vision of Accessible Home and Community-Based Services (HCBS)

 Program Design and Implementation

 People who use HCBS can have diverse and often complex needs, which can lead to duplication or gaps in care.
-We bring our knowledge of federal and state HCBS policies and programs to identify existing system strengths and gaps, and support design and implementation of programs, services, and trainings that comply with regulations and best practices.
+We bring our knowledge of federal and state HCBS policies and programs to identify existing system strengths and gaps, and to support the design and implementation of programs, services, and trainings.
+We promote program integrity in every project, ensuring that programs comply with applicable requirements and efficiently use resources.

 Choosing the right mix of home and community-based services can be challenging.
 We aim to empower people who use HCBS, their caregivers, guardians, providers, and policymakers with data and tools that support data-driven decision making.
 We develop toolkits, dashboards, and infographics for HCBS users, state staff, and other audiences that support informed decision-making and highlight key milestones.

 Understanding where HCBS policies and programs are or aren’t working, and why, is critical for achieving system goals and using resources wisely.
-We have almost two decades of experience using statistical modeling and mixed methods to evaluate and predict the impact of HCBS policies and programs.
-We work closely with our partners to help interpret these findings, and implement processes that drive continuous quality improvement.
+From rapid, targeted assessments to comprehensive mixed methods evaluations, we have decades of experience generating and synthesizing the evidence needed to drive key decisions.
+We work closely with our partners to help interpret results, and communicate findings to key decision makers.

 Medicaid Access and Managed Care Final Rules